rashmirrajashekara/docs/quick-start-guides/SGX Infrastructure - RHEL.md

 ### Setup K8S Cluster and Deploy Isecl-k8s-extensions

+Note: For Stack based deployment, setup master and worker node for k8s is part of Linux Stacks for SGX deployment.

 * Setup master and worker node for k8s.
 Worker node should be setup on SGX enabled host machine.
 Master node can be any system.

-* To setup k8 cluster follow https://phoenixnap.com/kb/how-to-install-kubernetes-on-centos Once the master/worker setup is done, follow below steps on Master Node:
+* To setup k8 cluster, follow https://phoenixnap.com/kb/how-to-install-kubernetes-on-centos.
+Once the master/worker setup is done, follow below steps on Master Node:

 ### Untar packages and push OCI images to registry